wkhere/stackless/Doc/reference/datamodel.rst

    .. index:: builtin: repr

-   Called by the :func:`repr` built-in function and by string conversions (reverse quotes) to compute the "official" string representation of an object.
+   Called by the :func:`repr` built-in function to compute the "official" string representation of an object.
 If at all possible, this should look like a valid Python expression that could be used to recreate an object with the same value (given an appropriate environment).
 If this is not possible, a string of the form ``<...some useful description...>`` should be returned.
    The return value must be a string object.
 If a class defines :meth:`__repr__` but not :meth:`__str__`, then :meth:`__repr__` is also used when an "informal" string representation of instances of that class is required.

    This is typically used for debugging, so it is important that the representation is information-rich and unambiguous.